ecell-woxsen/ecell_report/README.md

 E-Cell Reports is built around the way a student E-Cell actually works:

-- Department heads and team leads create one weekly report for their department.
+- Department heads and team leads create one weekly report for their assigned department.
-- Reports use department-specific templates with metrics, task tracking, participation, challenges, and next-week plans.
+- Core team, president, vice president, advisor, and admin users can create or edit reports across departments when needed.
-- Drafts autosave while the department report owner works.
+- Reports use department-specific templates with participation, task tracking, work completed, metrics, challenges, support needs, and next-week plans.
-- Submitted reports become read-only records.
+- Drafts autosave while report owners work, and supporting files can be attached with optional notes.
-- Core team, president, vice president, advisor, and admin users can review organization-wide progress.
+- Submitted reports become official weekly records, but authorized report managers can still make corrections after submission.
-- Leadership can comment on report sections and export reports for review or archival.
+- Leadership can review organization-wide progress, leave section-level comments, and export reports for review or archival.

 ## Current Feature Map